awwright/http-progress/draft-wright-http-progress.md

 * If the operation finishes quickly, the server can issue the final response with a non-1xx, non-202 status code.
 The server may respond with any response allowed by HTTP, including a document describing the result of the operation, a representation of the new state of the resource, or a minimal representation.

-* If the client sent a `Prefer: processing` preference, the server SHOULD issue a `102 Processing` intermediate response upon receipt of the request, and every time there is an update to the operation progress.
-The first intermediate response SHOULD include a `Location` header identifying the status document created for this request.
+* If the client sent a `Prefer: processing` preference, the server SHOULD issue a `102 Processing` interim response upon receipt of the request, and every time there is an update to the operation progress.
+The first interim response SHOULD include a `Location` header identifying the status document created for this request.
 When the request finishes, respond normally with the final non-1xx, non-202 status code.

 * If the request includes `Prefer: respond-async, wait=n`, and has been running longer than the preferred wait time, then background the operation and emit `202 Accepted`, with a `Location` header.
-If the server emitted a 102 Processing intermediate response, this will be the same header as before.
+If the server emitted a 102 Processing interim response, this will be the same header as before.

  If the server responds with the result of the operation, or a representation of the new state of the resource, the `Content-Location` header identifies where this document can be requested in the future.